 Each review committee consists of a diverse group of subject matter experts, including health care providers and patients and/or caregivers, to provide broad perspectives on the submitted proposals.
 Once the final proposals are identified, recipients are notified and recognized by Novartis.

-AMD is a progressive eye disease that affects the macula, a small portion of the retina, causing central vision loss in one or both eyes1 and is categorized as “dry” (atrophic) or “wet” (exudative).2 Dry eye disease, a condition that affects different parts of the eye, is caused by the lack or poor quality of tears needed to lubricate the eye and maintain clear vision and eye health.3 Individuals with AMD and dry eye disease experience difficulties navigating everyday activities at work or at home, such as self-care, cooking, driving, using a computer, or reading.
+AMD is a progressive eye disease that affects the macula, a small portion of the retina, causing central vision loss in one or both eyes3 and is categorized as “dry” (atrophic) or “wet” (exudative).4 Another eye condition is dry eye disease, which affects different parts of the eye and is caused by the lack or poor quality of tears needed to lubricate the eye and maintain clear vision and eye health.5 Individuals with AMD and dry eye disease experience difficulties navigating everyday activities at work or at home, such as self-care, cooking, driving, using a computer, or reading.

-To help improve patient support, the STEP Program will recognize and fund up to two proposals that demonstrate innovation in the following areas:
+To help improve patient support, the STEP Program will recognize and fund up to two proposals that demonstrate innovation in the following area:

 Raising Awareness Of MS Caregiver Needs

-Multiple Sclerosis, or MS, is a chronic, debilitating disease of the central nervous system that can significantly impact the lives of people living with the condition, as well as families and loved ones.8,9 Due to the unpredictable nature of the disease, MS caregivers (also called “support partners” or “care partners”) can face many challenges while navigating the often-changing care needs for their loved one.10
+Multiple Sclerosis, or MS, is a chronic, debilitating disease of the central nervous system that can significantly impact the lives of people living with the condition, as well as families and loved ones.6,7 Due to the unpredictable nature of the disease, MS caregivers (also called “support partners” or “care partners”) can face many challenges while navigating the often-changing care needs for their loved one.8

 To help improve caregiver support, the STEP Program provided a total of $150,000 to two organizations for their proposals that demonstrate innovation in emotional support, physical care, and everyday assistance needs.